httpie/cli/README.rst

 Scripting
 =========

-When using HTTPie from **shell scripts**, it can be handy to set the ``--check-status`` flag.
+When using HTTPie from shell scripts, it can be handy to set the ``--check-status`` flag.
 It instructs HTTPie to exit with an error if the HTTP status is one of ``3xx``, ``4xx``, or ``5xx``.
 The exit status will be ``3`` (unless ``--follow`` is set), ``4``, or ``5``, respectively.

-The ``--ignore-stdin`` option prevents HTTPie from reading data from ``stdin``, which is usually not desirable during non-interactive invocations.

-Also, the ``--timeout`` option allows to overwrite the default 30s timeout:

 .. code-block:: bash